There is a whole lot of Bullchip being promoted about pet microchips.

 Anyone who watches TV probably sees advertisements for pharmaceuticals showing a happy family in the sunshine, together because their loved one takes their drug.
 You would want to take that drug, just to make sure you could be in that picture.
 But in the background you can hear the side effects and anyone who listened, would only take that drug if it there was no other viable alternative.

 We hear the happy reunification stories.
 But there is no requirement for pet microchip manufacturers to inform consumers of the harmful side effects.
-In fact, promotions by people who cannot be held accountable includes information that does not stand up to scrutiny.
+The packaging must show only the manufacturer or distributor.
+The promotions and advertising for these products comes from various sources that cannot be held accountable.
+So how much is misinformation?

 Bullchip 1: A microchip is the size of a grain of rice.
 It is sometime said to be smaller than a grain of rice.
 Some will say approximately and they will give you a picture, where that is clearly not true.
 Various standard pet microchips are reported to be from 11 to 13 mm in length.
 Half an inch is 12.7 mm.
 Pet microchips are significantly larger than an average grain of rice.